 Collectively, these observations point at maintenance of cell polarity as to an underlying attribute for an optimal health.
 The fact that the antisenescence effect of REAC treatment depended upon intracellular HA availability indicates that proper delivery of electromagnetic fields may represent a tool for optimizing cell polarity in cells and tissue.
 Such a possibility entails the perspective of conveying radioelectric fields to afford a “one component (cell polarity) - multiple target (stem cell pluripotency, reprogramming, and rejuvenation)” strategy of boosting our self-healing potential.

 Deepening the interest for the use of electromagnetic energy in cell biology, the REAC approach also proved effective in inducing the neurological and morphofunctional differentiation of PC12 cells, a rat cell line of pheochromocytoma, retaining metabolic characteristics of Parkinson’s disease[132].
-The REAC effect included the transcriptional up-regulation of neurogenin-1, -tubulin, and nerve growth factor, a set of neurogenic genes, and increased the number of both 3-tubulin and tyrosine hydroxylase expressing cells.
+The REAC effect included the transcriptional up-regulation of neurogenin-1, β-tubulin, and nerve growth factor, a set of neurogenic genes, and increased the number of both β3-tubulin and tyrosine hydroxylase expressing cells.
 The induction of a neurogenic phenotype was associated with the appearance of neuron-like cells[132].
 Worthy to note, the differentiating effect of REAC was paralleled by a decrease in the number of PC12 tumor cells, while our previous studies showed no decrease in viability of normal human skin fibroblasts and hADSCs.
 On the whole, these observations suggest that the REAC treatment may be beneficial in the handling of Parkinson’s disease, and further studies are currently ongoing by our Group on this direction (Table 2).

 Photobiomodulation